 Vacuum extraction is a delivery technique used by doctors to assist with a vaginal delivery.
-Vacuum extraction involves the use of a plastic cup which is placed on a newborn’s head and attached to a vacuum.
-The vacuum creates a pulling affect which works with the mother’s pushing to move the baby through the mother’s birth canal.
-Fortunately, in most cases a vaginal delivery doesn’t require the use of a vacuum extraction.
+Vacuum extraction involves the use of a plastic cup that is placed on a newborn’s head and attached to a vacuum.
+The vacuum creates a pulling effect which works with the mother’s pushing to move the baby through the mother’s birth canal.
+Fortunately, in most cases, a vaginal delivery doesn’t require the use of vacuum extraction.
 This procedure is normally employed in instances where the mother’s pushing in labor alone is not moving the infant through the birth canal.

 In most cases, doctors employ the use of a vacuum extraction to avoid a c-section or to hurry the delivery to avoid stress to the infant which has been found on a fetal monitor.
 Before employing this technique doctors usually try to reposition the mother to assist her in the delivery process.
 Although the use of vacuum extraction is common, it is not without risks.
 Vacuum extraction complications include: (1) The swelling and bruising of the infant’s scalp; (2) The development of a subgaleal hematoma (a bleeding between the skull and scalp); (3) A skull fracture; (4) An intracranial hemorrhage (bleeding around or in the brain); and, (5) The development of neonatal jaundice.
 All of these complications can lead to permanent injury or death.